yvonnesarah/Team-Profile-Generator/README.md

 This `CLI` application will take in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
 Using this application, you will generate an html called team.html containing a profile card for each Team Member.
 You will answer a brief series of questions to populate the information within the card.

 ## Prerequisites
-You must have node.js installed on your computer to install this application.
+You must have node.js installed and npm (Node Package Manager) on your computer to install this application.

+## Features
+* Collect and display information about team members.
+* Generate a responsive webpage with team member profiles.
+* Include details such as name, role, email, and other relevant information.
+* User-friendly interface for adding and editing team members.

 ## Technologies Used
 Built with: